mousepawmedia/devdocs/network/source/tools/vscode.rst

 Extensions
 =================================

-We recommend the following extensions (author name in parenthesis):
+We recommend the following extensions (author name in parenthesis).
+Make sure you read the description of each, so you understand what it does and how it should be configured:

 * C/C++ (Microsoft)
 * C/C++ Advanced Lint (Joseph Benden)